Domain names: What they are, and why you need (at least) one

 Here are things to consider when registering your domain name.

-3. Multiple TLDs.
+4. Multiple TLDs.
 It can be a good strategy to have multiple domain names that match but are designated with different TLDS (e.g. example.com, example.nz, and example.co.nz), and then redirect them all to open to your main site.
 This prevents scammers from impersonating you and damaging your brand.
 It can also stop genuine competitors from creating confusion.
-On a more practical note, having both .com and a .co.nz. or .nz is beneficial if you later decide to go global from local.
+On a more practical note, having both .com and a .co.nz or .nz is beneficial if you later decide to go global from local.

-4. Choosing one provider for domain and hosting.
+5. Choosing one provider for domain and hosting.
 We recommend that you get your domain name and hosting from a single company.
 That gives you one login, one control panel to manage everything, and one support team to work with.
 It often makes it easier to connect your domain to your site, as well.
 Also make sure that your chosen provider is trustworthy enough to notify you when your domain is about to expire and give you ample time to renew.

-5. Your budget needs to go beyond domain registry.
-Whether your domain name costs you $20 or $70, the overall cost of launching your website will still go up from there.
+6. Your budget needs to go beyond domain registry.
+Whether your domain name costs you $30 or $90, the overall cost of launching your website will still go up from there.
 You also have to arrange web hosting, for example, before you can launch a website.

 MyHost domain and hosting